Symposium Speakers

 Professor Emeritus, Sinclair College

-Larraine Kapka, an ABET Fellow, is a professor emeritus at Sinclair College in Dayton, Ohio.
-A licensed PE in Ohio, her disciplinary specialty is HVAC.
 She served in the Air Force and spent 20 years in industry before moving to academia full-time.
-She led several ABET-accredited programs at Sinclair College and is currently in her 8th year on the ABET Board of Directors as ABET Treasurer.
+She led several ABET-accredited programs at Sinclair College and is currently in her 7th year on the ABET Board of Directors.
 She also helps design and deliver ABET Program Evaluator Training.
-As a practicing engineer, Kapka was named “Energy Manager of the Year” by the DOE and received a national Federal Energy Efficiency award.
-As an academic, she received the Rousche Excellence in Teaching award from the League for Innovation.
-She remains active in both ASHRAE and ASME.
+As a practicing engineer, she was named “Energy Manager of the Year” by the Department of Energy and received a national Federal Energy Efficiency award.

 • Paul Leidig